darrenswhite/plagiarism-detection-plugin/worklog.md

 - Added Flask to the server for web pages.
 I'm using flask-login and ldap3 for user authentication.
 I used a bootstrap template for the login page
 - Implemented bootstrap dashboard for staff and students
+- Added Docker container for the Python server and MongoDB.
+Docker compose is used to deploy each of the containers.
+A Bash script is used to run the docker compose commands easily